assistant-ui/xpm/README.md

 # xpm - Universal Package Manager Wrapper

-`xpm` is built for those who work across multiple projects with different package managers.
-You can use `xpm` instead of `npm`/`yarn`/`pnpm`/`bun`. `xpm` invokes the right package manager for you.
-Additonally, it installs package dependencies if you forgot to do it.
+Working across multiple projects with different package managers?

+You can use `xpm` instead of `npm`/`yarn`/`pnpm`/`bun`.

+Think of `xpm` as your universal translator for package managers.
+When you run `xpm`, it figures out which package manager your project uses, ensures your dependencies are up-to-date, and runs the appropriate command.
+It's like having muscle memory that works everywhere.

 For example, when you run `xpm dev` in a project:

-- xpm detects the package manager
+- `xpm` detects the package manager
-- auto-installs dependencies if necessary (compares lockfile hash)
+- it auto-installs dependencies if necessary (compares lockfile hash)
 - runs `npm run dev` / `yarn dev` / `pnpm dev` / `bun dev`

 ## Install